psmsmets/PyVDMS/README.rst

         print(resp.error)

-client_jobber -  a waveforms2SDS scheduling service
+pyvdms.jobber - a waveforms2SDS scheduling service
 ---------------------------------------------------
 Instead of manually starting `waveforms2SDS` requests or daily continuing long requests that are stalled due to quota limitations, requests can be defined